Anne Cunningham Woodfin, whose vote paved the way for women to attend VMI, dies at 82

 “She was very into academics and she wanted us [her grandchildren] to be interested in learning and trying new things.
 She encouraged us to be curious, lifelong learners, and I appreciated that,” Virginia Villani said.

-Woodfin loved the news, always wanting to know what was going on around her.
-For years her morning routine included reading the Richmond Times-Dispatch, before switching to reading it digitally in the afternoon.
+Mrs. Woodfin loved the news, always wanting to know what was going on around her.
+For years, her morning routine included reading the Richmond Times-Dispatch, before switching to reading it digitally in the afternoon.

-Always fond of the physical paper, her daughter sent her Times-Dispatch’s PDF version each day.
-Even in the last few days of her life, Woodfin was reading the paper, mostly the headlines, from her iPad.
+Always fond of the physical paper, her daughter sent her The Times-Dispatch’s PDF version every day.
+Even in the last few days of her life, Mrs. Woodfin was reading the paper, mostly the headlines, from her iPad.

 Back in the states, the Woodfins founded a small home heating oil company, Woodfin Oil.
 Over the years, it grew into Woodfin Your Home Team, a private plumbing, electrical, HVAC and energy business.

-Villani wants her mother to be remembered for how she gave back, including her commitment to various boards, foundations, and community clubs.
+Suzanne Villani wants her mother to be remembered for how she gave back, including her commitment to various boards, foundations and community clubs.

-Woodfin is survived by her two children, their spouses, and seven grandchildren.
+Mrs. Woodfin is survived by her two children, their spouses and seven grandchildren.

 Post a comment as